 I chose the Second World War because my grandparents’ experiences of the war couldn’t be more different.
 In 1939, my maternal grandparents were living in The Netherlands while my paternal grandparents were living in the Irish Free State.

-Opa (my grandfather) joined the Dutch Army.
+Opa (my late grandfather) joined the Dutch Army.
 When it surrendered to the Germans in May 1940, he was taken as a prisoner of war to Bremen, Germany and worked on clearing and developing sites to be used as graveyards.
-Oma (my grandmother) spent the war in boarding school and in Rotterdam, which was almost destroyed by aerial bombardment by first the Luftwaffe and then the RAF and USAF.
+Oma (my late grandmother) spent the war in boarding school and in Rotterdam, which was almost destroyed by aerial bombardment by first the Luftwaffe and then the RAF and USAF.

 Oma’s father was a baker and there is a family story that he and other bakers chartered a ship and brought flour back to Rotterdam from America.
 I have no idea whether the story is true and if anyone can dismiss or confirm the story, I’d love to hear from them.